kaecirr/EZone_Navigation_Android/README.md

 ***Multiple floor navigation***: As a user, I want to choose a different floor and select a location (or input a room number) on that floor so that it can show the path and guide me to the destination.

-***Tracking user’s position***: As a user, I want the application can show my real-time position when I am moving in the building so that I can know my current location.
+***Tracking user’s position***: As a user, I want the application to show my real-time position when I am moving in the building so that I can know my current location.

-***Path updating***: As a user, I want the path to the destination can be updated automatically when I move so that I can have the correct path the destination all the time.
+***Path updating***: As a user, I want the path to the destination to be updated automatically when I move so that I can have the correct path to the destination at all times.

 ***Searching destination***: As a user, I want to find a specific room by entering the room number so that it will tell me the location of that room.